PC-Logix/LanteaCraft/README.md

 | `enableOreRetrogen` | `false` | Generates LanteaCraft ores in already-existing chunks as they load. |
 | `oreRetrogenChunksPerTick` | `1` | Maximum old chunks processed for ore retrogen per dimension tick. |

+### Optional FE Power

+Stargate bases can accept FE into an internal buffer when `power.enableFePower=true`.
+Classic gate behavior remains available by default: `power.requirePowerToDial=false` and `power.requirePowerToMaintainWormhole=false` mean dialing and active wormholes do not require FE unless a pack enables those rules.

+Powered dialing charges the origin gate by default.
+Active wormholes can draw sustain power from `ORIGIN_ONLY`, `DESTINATION_ONLY`, `BOTH_SIDES`, `PREFER_ORIGIN`, or `PREFER_DESTINATION`, and can use configurable same-dimension distance scaling and cross-dimension multipliers.
+Energy irises consume FE while closed when enabled and can fail open if unpowered.

+The Naquadah Generator is LanteaCraft's native FE source.
+It uses the legacy 1.7.10 generator model, burns Naquadah fuel, stores FE internally, and outputs to adjacent FE handlers.

 ## CC:Tweaked / ComputerCraft Support

 If CC:Tweaked is present, assembled Stargate blocks expose a `stargate` peripheral.